Joint Constitution and Bylaws

 Officers and Directors

-President, President – Elect, Past President, Secretary – Treasurer, and National Director elected by the membership of the Midwestern Section of ASAS.
+President, President – Elect, Past President and National Director elected by the membership of the Midwestern Section of ASAS, and the Secretary-Treasurer appointed from the Midwestern Section of ASAS membership by the Board of Directors.

 President, Vice – President, Secretary – Treasurer, Past President, and a Regional Director elected by the membership of the Midwest Branch of ADSA.